-"Alcoholism is primarily a chronic disease with genetic, psychosocial and environmental factors influencing its development and manifestations.
+""Alcoholism is primarily a chronic disease with genetic, psychosocial and environmental factors influencing its development and manifestations.
 The disease is often progressive and fatal.
-It is characterized by impaired control over drinking, preoccupation with the drug alcohol, use of alcohol despite adverse consequences, and distortions in thinking, mostly denial.
-Each of these symptoms may be continuous or periodic."
+It is characterized by impaired control over drinking, preoccupation with the drug, alcohol, use of alcohol despite adverse consequences, and distortions in thinking, mostly denial.
+Each of these symptoms may be continuous or periodic.""

 :- Joint Committee of the National Council on Alcoholism and Drug Dependence, Inc. (NCADD) and the American Society of Addiction Medicine (ASAM)

 Alcoholism is a chronic problem.
 However, if managed properly, damage to the brain can be stopped and to some extent reversed.
 In addition to the problem of drinking, the disease is characterized by symptoms including an impaired control over alcohol, compulsive thoughts about alcohol, and distorted thinking.
 The risk of developing alcoholism depends on many factors, such as environment.
-Those with a family history of alcoholism are more likely to develop it themselves; however, many individuals have developed alcoholism without a family history of the disease.
-Since the consumption of alcohol is necessary to develop alcoholism, the availability of and attitudes towards alcohol in an individual's environment affect their likelihood of developing the disease.
+Those with a family history of alcoholism are more likely to develop it begs them; however, many individuals have developed alcoholism without a family history of the disease.
+Since the consumption of alcohol is necessary to develop alcoholism, the availability and attitudes towards alcohol in an individual's environment affect their likelihood of developing the disease.